-You seldom even notice you have them or think about how you would get along without them — until they’re causing problems.
+We seldom even notice you have them or think about how you would get along without them — until they’re causing problems.
 However, smart people all over the world are now wearing them.
 Here’s why:

 Why Wear Knee Sleeves?